 WIGTK[R], when present, denotes the WIGTK with its key ID as encapsulated using the KDE as defined in 12.7.2 (EAPOL-Key frames) using the PTK-KEK defined in 12.7.1.3 (Pairwise key hierarchy) and associated IV.

-CIGTK[S], when present, denotes the CIGTK .
+CIGTK[S], when present, denotes the CIGTK with its key ID as encapsulated using the KDE as defined in 12.7.2 (EAPOL-Key frames) using the PTK-KEK defined in 12.7.1.3 (Pairwise key hierarchy) and associated IV.

 The MIC is computed over the body of the EAPOL-Key PDU (with the MIC field zeroed for the computation) using the PTK-KCK defined in 12.7.1.3 (Pairwise key hierarchy).